mobeentariq/calculator/README.md

-# Calculator
-Simple Calculator designed in Python using PyCharm Used python 3.12
+Simple Calculator designed in Python using PyCharm | 1st allocated project at CodexCue Internship @codexcue.online Used python 3.12